LucidThought/NATS-microservice-example/README.md

 # Docker-Compose

 Because this project is being built for demonstration purposes a docker-compose file is provided to start this group of systems easily on one computer.
 The `log.sh` and `run.sh` files are provided to easily start these systems and log their output.
 After you have docker and docker-compose installed to your system, you will need to install the packlage dependencies in the Typescript projects with `npm i`.
+You should then be able to run these (on Linux) with the following commands:
+- `docker network create nats` will create a docker network over which network communication happend inside of the docker context.
+This command in necessary because the docker cluster, the subscribers, and the publishers are each initiated via separate docker-compose .ymls
+- `./run.sh nats up` followed by `./log.sh nats -f` will start the NATS cluster in your local docker environment
+- `./run.sh subscribe up` followed by `./log.sh subscribe -f` (after the NATS cluster intializes) will start the subscribers to the NATS stream and subject list
+- `./run.sh publish up` followed by `./log.sh publish -f` (after the NATS cluster intializes) will start the docker systems responsible for publishing messages to the associated stream and subjects

-You should then be able to run these (on Linux) with `./run.sh dev up` followed by `./log.sh dev -f` (The `-f` flag will force the log interface to remain in your terminal window).
+(The `-f` flag after `log.sh` will force the log interface to remain in your terminal window)

 ## TODOs